VitorFalavinha/VitorFalavinha/README.md

 Hi, I’m Vitor Falavinha,

 I’m a curious human being, interested in technology, communication, and art.
-At the moment I am learning about programming and algorithms.
-I've got basic HTML, CSS, JavaScript and Python knowledge.
+At the moment I am learning about automation and data science.
+I've got some Python knowledge.
-I’m looking foward to collaborating on the development and improvement of Web Systems.
+I’m looking foward to collaborating on the development and improvement of automated processes.

 - 📫 How to reach me https://www.linkedin.com/in/vitor-falavinha-742a25157/